lyckade/xpstart/README.md

 Specially with the new default airports it is necessery to have a programm which orders the sceneries on a way which makes sence.

 For this xpstart reorders the sceneries over the scenery_packs.ini file.
+Documentation can be found at [http://developer.x-plane.com/2012/09/scenery-packs-the-new-rules/](http://developer.x-plane.com/2012/09/scenery-packs-the-new-rules/)

 ## Layers